-Rooftop systems (mechanical, telecommunications, and electrical - including solar thermal and photovoltaic collecting systems) shall be incorporated in the building so as to be integral to the architecture and within the allowable material palette, providing screening so as to limit visibility from the street or public realm.
-All buildings must install conduit for a potential solar collection system.
+Rooftop systems (mechanical, telecommunications, and electrical - including solar thermal and photovoltaic collecting systems) must be approved by the DRC before installation.
+These systems shall be incorporated in the building so as to be integral to the architecture and within the allowable material palette, providing screening so as to limit visibility from the street or public realm.
 Roof pitches should be designed to optimize integrated solar collection: steeper pitches for solar thermal hot water collection should be used in combination with shallower pitches for photovoltaics.
-Builders are encouraged, but not required, to include prewiring for electric car charging stations.